 Carbs have impact on blood sugar levels which impacts neurotransmitter production.
-Neurotransmitter regulate the signaling in our nervous system which governs the majority of functions in our body.
+Neurotransmitters regulate the signaling in our nervous system which governs the majority of functions in our body.
 From recruiting muscle fibers and increasing testosterone to calming down the system at night and sleeping better.
 Carb intake correctly adjusted and timed is a major tool in getting to nutrition and training goals faster.

-2. Carbs & Glycogensynthesis
+2. Carbs & Glycogen Synthesis

 Glycogen is carbs stored in our muscles.
 In circa-maximal and maximal efforts below 2 minutes carbs are the primary energy source.
 Thats because the anaerobic energy system is the primary energy system in this demands which provides us with ATP, the form of energy that all our cells use.
-And the anaerobic energy system primarily turns glycogen in ATP.
-The majority of training that one does for strength, hypertrophy, fatloss and conditioning are circa-maximal and maximal efforts below 2 minutes.
+And the anaerobic energy system primarily turns glycogen into ATP.
+The majority of training that one does for strength, hypertrophy, fat loss and conditioning are circa-maximal and maximal efforts below 2 minutes.
 So they primarily take place in the anaerobic energy system and therefore glycogen levels are crucial to provide energy.
 And more energy spent means a greater training effect from a metabolic perspective.
 Using carbs to increase glycogen content in the muscle via muscle glycogen synthesis is essential for many training goals.
 That way carb intake optimally adjusted and timed is a major tool in getting to nutrition and training goals faster.

-So whats the best diet?
-Low Carb, High Carb, Keto, or…
+So what's the best diet?
+Low carb, high carb, keto, or…

-The best diet for an individual is the one that allows them to achieve their goals, which is in many cases the loss or maintenance of bodyweight and body fat, combined with a high level of wellbeing and every day performance.
+The best diet for an individual is the one that allows them to achieve their goals, which in many cases is the loss or maintenance of bodyweight and body fat, combined with a high level of wellbeing and every day performance.
 While being a diet that is sustainable for them.